jonathankamau/works-single-view/README.md

 - After selecting them, you will see them listed on the page.
 - Click on the `Upload` button to import them.
 - A reconciled copy of the imported data will be stored in the `data` folder and the scripts to match and reconcile the data with the database will be executed.

+### Questions
+**Imagine that the Single View has 20 million musical works, do you think your solution would have a similar response time?**

+- No, it won't have a similar response time.

+**If not, what would you do to improve it?**
+- I would make use of Elasticsearch to for data queries.
+- I would host the API on an EC2 instance on AWS and take advantage of the Load Balancer tool that will help with the utilization of speed and capacity.
+- I will make use of asynchronous methods where need be so as to ensure smooth handling of requests.